-ISSRM 2018 will take place June 17 – June 21, 2018.
+The 2019 ISSRM will take place June 2 – June 7, 2019.
 Full details on registration deadlines and costs will be released soon.

 Student Paper Competition– Prizes will be awarded to the best undergraduate, Master’s, and PhD level papers that are presented at the ISSRM.
 More details and submission deadlines coming soon.